Where We Work · Venice

 Silicon Beach

 Snap Inc., Google, Beats Electronics, IMAX, and dozens of venture-backed startups — all within cycling distance.
-Buyer profile skews younger, wealthier, and tech-adjacent.
+The buyer profile skews younger, wealthier, and tech-adjacent, sustaining premium pricing.

 05